melikalbasi/burger/README.md

 ## Deployment

-The deployed version of this app is hosted on heroku here
+The deployed version of this app is hosted on heroku [here](https://limitless-tundra-97966.herokuapp.com/).

 To initialize this app locally on your machine type into your terminal the following
 ```